 This Ministry fully supports those principles and purposes.
-The Ministry therefore intends to make the information contained in this letter and any attached documents available to the wider public.
+The Ministry therefore intends to make the information contained in this letter available to the wider public.
 The Ministry will do this by publishing this letter on the Ministry's website.
 Your personal details will be deleted, and the Ministry will not publish any information that would identify you as the person who requested the information.